 The Council's comments and observations on the planning applications are also published on the Village Council's website, and residents are most welcome to attend meetings of the Planning Committee and make their views known to members.

 During the year the main issues centred around new housing developments and issues around the Fitties Conservation area.
-The Village Council also had representatives at a Planning Appeal hearing at the Town Hall and at Licensing Committee meetings with NELC.
+The Village Council is also notified of planning appeals.

 Wendover Hall and Wendover Paddock Hall